loiyumba/loiyumba.github.io/_posts/2016-05-19-manipur-fertility.md

 Meghalaya| 20-34 | 3,66,348    | 2,74,195         | 53,672  |     75             |          20
 Tripura | 20-34 | 4,96,246     | 4,13,806         | 60,627  |     83             |          15

 As expected, Manipur is highest in infertility among the four states and Tripura is doing best.
-83% women are married between age 20-34 and women with no child is only 15% in Tripura.
+83% women are married and women with no child is only 15% in Tripura.

 Lets check for the entire northeast states.
 Instead of putting up dull looking table again and again, I will show the data in plot.
 The plot will interpret the number at first glance.

 [![ne]({{ site.url }}/img/fertility/ne.png)]({{ site.url }}/img/fertility/ne.png)

 The number sitting on top of each bar is the percentage of married women with no child for age range 20-34, and Manipur is highest among the northeast states.
 I want to see where does Manipur stand in India.
 Do we have the highest percentage of married women with no child in the country.
-If that's the case then, it's time for the concern department to do something quick faction to fix this
+If that's the case then, it's time for the concern department to fix this.

 Here is the plot for all India.